cfitzger/GetCleanDataProject/Codebook.md

 trainDf <- data.frame(trainDf,subject=as.character(trainSubject), stringsAsFactors=FALSE)
 ```
-Finally, we are now ready to combine the testDf and trainDf datasets into one:
+Finally, we combine the testDf and trainDf datasets into one:
 ```{r}
 totalDf <- rbind(testDf, trainDf)
 ```